-César E. Chávez National Monument's existing general management planning documents continue to provide relevant guidance, which may be supplemented through development of additional planning documents such as this one.
-The accessibility SETP is a component of the monument's planning portfolio.
+The accessibility self-evaluation and transition plan is a component of César E. Chávez National Monument's planning portfolio.
 This plan documents park barriers to accessibility for people with disabilities and provides an effective approach for upgrading park facilities, services, and programs.
 In addition, the plan helps inform management decisions regarding project prioritization, funding, and compliance.